-4.2 Heterogeneous responses: wealth
+5.1 Heterogeneous responses: wealth

-Having established that, on average, investors in our sample exhibit reaching for yield behavior, we now turn to one of the predictions of the portfolio choice model with labor income.
-More precisely here we focus on Hypothesis 1: reaching for yield should be a decreasing function of wealth.33 we do not observe labor income in our data, we can only control for wealth.
-However, to the extent that individuals with more wealth are also more likely to have higher income/human capital then that will work against us finding any effect in the data.34 Furthermore, Giglio et al. (2021) show that wealthier investors reallocate their portfolios more in response to changes in expectations, which will work against finding our prediction in the data.
+We first consider one of the predictions of the portfolio choice model with riskless labor income.
+More precisely here we focus on Hypothesis 1: reaching for yield should be a decreasing function of wealth.

+It is important to remember that Hypothesis 1 results from the equation (3), where the relevant state variable is the ratio of human capital to financial wealth, not financial wealth only.
+Since we do not observe labor income in our data, we can only control for wealth.
+However, to the extent that individuals with more wealth are also more likely to have higher income/human capital then that will work against us finding any effect in the data.
+Furthermore, Giglio et al. (2021) show that wealthier investors reallocate their portfolios more in response to changes in expectations, which will also work against finding our prediction in the data.